lwileczek/isomap/PITCHME.md

 Questions:
   - *What is this method?* ISOMAP, a Non-Linear Dimension Reduction method
   - *What does it do?
-When should I use it?* This projects the dataset into a reduce plain that shrinks the dimension while keeping _most_ of the information from the data.
+When should I use it?* This projects the dataset into a reduce plane that shrinks the dimension while keeping _most_ of the information from the data.
 It essentially transforms the space in which the data is represented.
 This can be used to shrink the size of a non-linear high-dimensional dataset like images, or as a pre-processing step for